500-476-Great Vocals

 Writer/Composer: Paul Simon (1965)

-This American duo offers their 4th entry on our list, a stunner.
+This American Folk / Rock duo offers their 4th entry on our list, and it’s a quintessential stunner.
 Art sings a poetic composition from Paul in what he considers one of his most challenging vocals.
 From the album Parsley, Sage, Rosemary and Thyme, the vocal begins as an acoustic melody with a touch of reverb and slowly builds up to a beautiful love ballad that becomes a haunting, ethereal, astounding vocal performance.
 “What a dream I had / Pressed in organdy / Clothed in crinoline of smokey burgundy / Softer than the rain.”
 Can there be any doubt?
-We were blessed.
-To be among the greatest singer / songwriters of their generation, in fact, the 20th century…Simply Poignant!
+Some consider it a blessing just to hear it.
+And in retrospect, some consider them to be among the greatest singer / songwriters of their generation, in fact, the 20th century…Simply Eloquent and Poignant!

 488. (EVERYTHING I DO) I DO IT FOR YOU “Robin Hood, Prince of Thieves” (1991)